 If self-employed, submit a K-1, Form 1040 Schedule C, or an estimated profit and loss statement.
 Due March 17.

-2022, U.S. Income Tax Returns, including all pages and schedules.
-Due April 17.
+2023, U.S. Income Tax Returns, including all pages and schedules.
+Due April 15.
 We understand that you may file a tax return extension.
 In that case, your file will be considered complete after all other requirements are submitted.
-The committee will review your information and make a recommendation on your grant.
-This grant is considered provisional until we receive a copy of your 2022 taxes.
+The committee will review your information and make a recommendation on your award.
+This award is considered provisional until we receive a copy of your 2023 taxes.
 Once received, we will confirm that the information matches previously submitted data.
 The School reserves the right to amend your financial aid award if it does not match.

 If this is your first time applying for financial aid, submit a copy of your 2022 income tax return, due March 18, 2024